uclnlp/fakenewschallenge/README.md

 * Florian Mai at the Department of Computer Science at Christian-Albrechts Universtität zu Kiel for insightful and constructive discussions during model development.
+* Anna Seg of FNC-1 team 'annaseg' for her suggestions on how to split the training data for more realistic model evaluation.